 Petitions for admission to the DE are accepted each spring for admission to the program the following fall.
 There are approximately 15 new students admitted each year to the DE in Critical Theory.
 For information on admissions and programs, please attend the annual Designated Emphasis Open House and Information Session.
+You may also view a recording of last year’s Virtual Open House here.
 Questions may also be sent to email@example.com.

 Only students enrolled in Ph.D. programs at the University of California, Berkeley are eligible to apply for the DE in Critical Theory.
 Students must apply in the first or second year of graduate study in order to fulfill the requirements of the DE in addition to those of their home department.

 Petitions for admission to the DE are accepted each Spring for admission to the program the following Fall.
 The DE in Critical Theory admits approximately 15 new students each year.
-We currently have approximately 95 students in the program drawn from a wide number of departments across the humanities and social sciences.
+We currently have nearly 100 students in the program drawn from a wide number of departments across the humanities and social sciences.

 Please submit this form with DE applications.